koaning/doubtlab/docs/examples/google-emotions.md

 This example demonstrates two things.

 1. By combining reasons into an ensemble, we get a pretty good system to spot examples worth double checking.
-2. It's fairly easy to find bad labels, even in a dataset by Google, even when there's an article written about it.
+2. It's fairly easy to find bad labels, even in a dataset hosted by Google, even when there's an article written about it.
 This does not bode well for any models trained on this dataset.

+### Required Nuance

+While we think this example demonstrates the utility of doubtlab, we want to mention a few points of nuance.
+The emotions dataset also comes with a column for the `rater_id` and `example_very_unclear`.
+Some of the examples that we've found also have rates that disagree and a flag for being an unclear example.
+One can only commend the authors for taking this effort, even if it doesn't cover all dubious labels.

+It also deserves mentioning that emotion detection is genuinely an incredibly hard task to label.
+There's so much context and culture in expression emotion in a natural language that I cannot expect a "pure label" to even exist.
+Sarcasm detection is an unsolved problem.
+If sarcasm is unsolved, how on earth can we guarantee emotion detection or sentiment?

 ## Next Steps